 “Summer Slide” results in loss of learning when young minds are idle for too long.
 Researchers have concluded that two-thirds of the 9th grade reading achievement gap can be explained by unequal access to summer learning opportunities in the elementary years.
 Summer learning loss is also a major obstacle to 3rd grade reading proficiency, and ultimately, on-time graduation for some students.

-The upcoming 2015 summer, with an additional two weeks length, may be an even greater challenge with more significant learning loss.
-The Let’s Read, Seminole program addresses the “summer slide” issue by motivating students to continue reading and providing for reading opportunities.
+The Let’s Read, Seminole program addresses the “summer slide” issue by motivating students to continue reading during summer months.

 For more information visit http://www.letsread.scps.k12.fl.us.